 INFANT cares deeply about making pregnancy and birth healthy and safe for every parent and child.

 INFANT is funded by research and charitable foundations.
-We are an industry-facing centre developing innovations which commercial opportunities with our industry partners.Through our innovations and work with foundations and industry partners, we are able to bring our innovations from the scientific bench to the bed- and cot-side.
+We are an industry-facing centre, developing innovations and exploring commercial opportunities with our industry partners.Through our research and work with foundations and partners, we are able to bring our innovations from the scientific bench to the bed- and cot-side.

 Science Foundation Ireland www.sfi.ie